A Musical Lament For Those Who Don't Feel The Magic Of Christmas

 I left the concert early.

 Days and weeks passed.
 Christmas lights went up around Brooklyn.
 All the while the song stayed with me.
-I waited for Kirby to release it.
-When he finally did I played it on loop.
+I waited for Brown to release it.
+When he finally did, I played it on a loop.
 In fact, it's what was playing when my boss came over to my desk this month and told me the project I was working on was in good shape.
 I could take time off.
 I finally had the chance to fly home and no excuse not to.

 And so a rural Oregon logging town is where I'll be for the holiday.
 Maybe the spirit will catch me.
 Maybe it won't.
 But I'll be there waiting for it with family, knowing I wouldn't be back home had I never heard Kirby Brown sing.